-Once your dentist has finished straightening your teeth, the retention phase of your treatment will begin.
+Once your dentist has finished straightening your teeth, the retention phase of your treatment will need to begin.

-During this phase (which, at least in theory, can last the remainder of your life), you will be required to wear some type of dental retainers.
+During this phase (which at least in theory may last the remainder of your life), you will be required to wear some type of dental retainers.
 This is true no matter what kind of braces or orthodontic system was used.

 Types of orthodontic retainers.